Large-scale peculiar velocities in the universe

 \subsection{Theoretical perspectives: Newtonian and relativistic views}

 Newtonian physics and general relativity are fundamentally different theories when it comes to gravity, because of the way they treat both the gravitational field and its sources.
 For example, in Newtonian theory the evolution of peculiar velocities is primarily driven by the gravitational acceleration generated by the emerging mass overdensities.
 This is the foundation of the gravitational instability paradigm, which is central to the standard $\Lambda$CDM model.
-The equations of motion are based on a linear approximation of the gravitational potential and predict a relatively slow growth-rate for peculiar velocities after equipartition and during the matter-dominated era.
-This growth is generally understood to scale with time as $\tilde{v}\propto t^{1/3}$, a result that has been consistently recovered in both the traditional Newtonian studies~\cite{1976ApJ...205..318P,1980lssu.book.....P} and in their quasi-Newtonian counterparts~\cite{1998PhRvD..58l4006M,2001CQGra..18.5115E} (see also \S~\ref{ssNA} and \S~\ref{ssQ-NA} respectively).
+The evolution of peculiar velocities is typically derived using linearized Newtonian perturbation theory, where the gravitational potential is determined by the Poisson equation sourced by density fluctuations.
+This approach predicts a relatively slow growth-rate for peculiar velocities after equipartition and during the matter-dominated era.
+This growth is generally understood to scale with time as $\tilde{v}\propto t^{1/3}$, a result that has been consistently recovered in both the traditional Newtonian studies~\cite{1976ApJ...205..318P,1980lssu.book.....P} and in their quasi-Newtonian counterparts.
+The latter are irrotational perturbed spacetimes with vanishing shear and magnetic Weyl tensor, that is with no gravitational waves, while their 4-acceleration is given by the gradient of an arbitrary (Newtonian-like) scalar potential.
+All these constraints hold at the linear perturbative level (see~\cite{1998PhRvD..58l4006M,2001CQGra..18.5115E} and also \S~\ref{ssNA} and \S~\ref{ssQ-NA} in this review).
 The aforementioned moderate growth-rate serves as the theoretical benchmark against which the observed amplitudes and scales of bulk flows are compared.
 Therefore, when a survey reports bulk velocities significantly in excess of these predictions, it signals a potential tension with the standard model.